Federal Trade Commission: Second Trump administration

 On March 18, 2025, President Trump ordered the dismissal of Democratic commissioners Alvaro Bedoya and Rebecca Kelly Slaughter.
-Presidents do not have statutory authority to fire FTC commissioners for reasons other than inefficiency, neglect of duty, or malfeasance, none of which were cited in Trump's orders; these restrictions were upheld by the Supreme Court in Humphrey's Executor v.
-United States.
+Presidents historically did not have statutory authority to fire FTC commissioners for reasons other than inefficiency, neglect of duty, or malfeasance, a precedent upheld in Humphrey's Executor.

 Bedoya and Slaughter both stated the attempted firings were unlawful.
 Bedoya described it as "corruption plain and simple," while Slaughter stated it "violat[ed] the plain language of a statute and clear Supreme Court precedent."

 Republicans, including FTC chair Andrew N. Ferguson, have argued that Humphrey's Executor was wrongly decided.
 Legal analysts expect the firings of Bedoya and Slaughter, along with the attempted firing of Democratic NLRB member Gwynne Wilcox, to serve as a test case that will enable the Supreme Court to overrule Humphrey's Executor and grant the President unlimited authority to fire commissioners of independent agencies such as the FTC, NLRB, and the Federal Reserve.

+On June 29, 2026, the Supreme Court ruled in Trump v.
+Slaughter that FTC commissioners could be fired at the discretion of the President, allowing for the two Democratic commissioners removal.
+This ruling overturned Humphrey's Executor entirerly, with the Chief Justice John Roberts writing on behalf of the Court, "[i]f anything more is left of Humphrey's, the Court overrules it".

 In July 2025, the FTC held a workshop on what it deemed "unfair or deceptive trade practices" in the provision of transgender health care, with a focus on trans healthcare for minors; done as part of the Trump administration's larger campaign to curtail trans rights.
 The event involved testimony from "anti-trans activists and clinicians", and detransitioners, during which such speakers stated that it constituted fraud for a doctor use someone's preferred pronouns.
 Another testimony stated, "No one is born with gender dysphoria."

+In March 2026, the FTC issued a warning against PayPal, Stripe, Visa, and Mastercard for debanking of law-abiding citizens over political, religious or certain law-abiding activities.

 Organization

 Current members of the FTC

 The commission is headed by five commissioners, who each serve seven-year terms.
 Commissioners are nominated by the president and confirmed by the Senate.
 No more than three commissioners can be of the same political party.
 In practice, this means that two commissioners are of the opposition party.
 However, three members of the FTC throughout its history have been without party affiliation, with the most recent independent, Pamela Jones Harbour, serving from 2003 to 2009.
+The FTC Act allows commissioners to remain in their position after their term expires until a replacement has been appointed.